thevisad/DayZ-Private-master/README.md

 =============

  - Windows (tested with 7 and Server 2008)
- - A working ArmA 2 Combined Ops dedicated server with latest beta patch installed (http://www.arma2.com/beta-patch.php)
+ - A working ArmA 2 Combined Ops dedicated server with recommended beta patch installed (http://www.arma2.com/beta-patch.php)
  - MySQL Server 5.x with TCP/IP Networking enabled
  - Microsoft Visual C++ 2010 Redistributable (http://www.microsoft.com/en-us/download/details.aspx?id=8328)
  - Microsoft .NET Framework 4 Client Profile (http://www.microsoft.com/download/en/details.aspx?id=24872)
- - The decimal separator on the server running MySQL MUST BE a period.
+ - The decimal separator on your server MUST BE a period.
 If it is a comma, vehicle spawning (at least) will not work correctly.

 Directories
 =====